tiby312/broccoli-project/report/src/ch0-analysis-method.md

 Let `abspiral(n,grow)` be a distribution of aabbs where:
 * n=number of aabbs
 * grow=spiral grow rate
-* separation=constant (17)
-* aabb radius=constant (5)
+* aabb radius= `2`

-The constants are just arbitrary values.
+The `2` constant is just an arbitrary value.
 We just want all the elements to have some bounding box size and to influence how many of them are intersecting.
-This just makes things simpler since for most of the benches, we can typically show trends what we want to show by only influencing these two variables, so we might as well pick constants for the other variables and imbue that in the meaning of abspiral() itself.
+This just makes things simpler since for most of the benches, we can show trends by only influencing `n` and `grow`, so we might as well pick constants for the other variables and imbue that in the meaning of `abspiral()` itself.

 The below chart shows how influencing the spiral_grow affects the number of bot intersections for abspiral().
 This shows that we can influence the spiral grow to see how the performance of the tree degrades.
-We could influence how many aabbs are colliding by changing the separation, but the relationship to the grow rate and the number of intersection pairs makes a smooth downward graph.
 It is not entirely smooth, but it is smooth enough that we can use this function to change the load on the broccoli without having to sample multiple times.

 Its also clearly not linear, but all that really matters is that we have a way to increase/decrease the number of collisions easily.
 We just need something that will allow us to definitively see